-It is the policy of the State Depository Board for the State to accrue an advantageous yield of interest on its funds in excess of those required for operating expenses, in accordance with sound business management practices, and OST shall adhere to this policy as it evaluates eligible providers of banking services.
+It is the policy of the State Depository Board for the state to accrue an advantageous yield of interest on its funds in excess of those required for operating expenses, in accordance with sound business management practices, and OST shall adhere to this policy as it evaluates eligible providers of banking services.
+Each year OST will report to the Board the four lowest cost providers through the annual selection of Primary Banks.